-Main link Main interface used for linking both firewalls that make up the cluster.
+Main link Main interface used to link two firewalls that make up the cluster.
 Select it from the list of objects in the drop-down list.
 Use a second communication link Select this option to enable the fields below it and to define a secondary link for your cluster.
-Secondary link Secondary interface used for linking both firewalls that make up the cluster.
+Secondary link Secondary interface used to link both firewalls that make up the cluster.
 Select it from the list of objects in the drop-down list.